limadm/lua-oo/README.md

 ```

 There are other interesting alternatives in luarocks, so I have
-microbenchmarked them all.
+(micro)benchmarked them all.
 This test does NOT represent an
 real-world class hierarchy, but helps to compare some of the
-library overhead and therefore helped me to improve lua-oo.
+library overhead and therefore helped me to improve `lua-oo`.
 Anyway, the test is something like:

 ```lua